Entering Grades 3 – 4

 Young chefs will discover how fruits, vegetables, herbs, and nutrients make cooking fascinating.
 They’ll harvest vegetables and plant an herb garden.

 Campers will learn the elements of composition and framing snapshots, and practice shooting photos around the Garden.
 They’ll create a pinhole camera and rediscover the magic of nineteenth-century photography.
-Each camper must bring two disposable cameras on the first day of camp.

 Have you ever wondered how dirty, grimy, and grubby you can get working in a garden?
 Campers see what is in a day’s work at the Garden—keeping our worm bins healthy, learning about the importance of compost, designing and planting a garden, and meeting a Garden scientist!